santiagosayshey/DigiBrain/content/AI Prompt.md

 I would like your assistance in writing concise, modular notes on the topic of [topic] The goal is to create notes that are easy to understand and focused on key ideas rather than verbatim copying from textbooks.

 I would like you to format the note using 'callouts'.
-An explanation for how you should write (not how the callout should be formatted and organised) is given below.
+A callout is defined as a block of text, where each line starts with >.
+The first line contains the type of callout and the title of the callout.

+> [!callout type] title

+Each line after that contains the content of the callout.

+Below I have attached each type of callout you may use and a comprehensive overview of what they are used for.
+This is NOT an overview of the struct

 > [!motivation] Motivation
 >